Mildura: Sport

 Mildura has three Australian rules football teams competing in the Sunraysia Football League; Imperials, Mildura and South Mildura, along with three other clubs nearby in Irymple, Merbein and Red Cliffs.
 Other clubs in the league are Ouyen United, Robinvale-Euston and Wentworth District.
 Mildura also have a junior football League ranging from age groups of under 10s to under 16s.

 The Sunraysia Cricket Association (SCA) operates its competition between October and March annually.
 The SCA consists of fifteen teams; original SCA teams Coomealla-Wentworth, Merbein, Irymple, Mildura East, Mildura Settlers, Mildura West, Nichols Point and Workers-Gol Gol.
-The newly established Mildura Royals (whose cricket team is based in Cardross) joined the association for the 2024/25 season, as well as former Red Cliffs Cricket Association teams Curlwaa, Fire Brigade (Red Cliffs), Nursery Ridge (Red Cliffs), Ouyen, Tempy, and South West (Red Cliffs).
-As of the end of the 2024/25 season, the SCA does not include ex-RCCA clubs Millewa, Robinvale-Euston or Cardross cricket clubs, who are in recess.
+The newly established Mildura Royals (whose cricket team is based in Cardross) joined the association for the 2024/25 season, as well as former Red Cliffs Cricket Association teams Curlwaa, Fire Brigade (Red Cliffs), Millewa, Nursery Ridge (Red Cliffs), Ouyen, Tempy, and South West (Red Cliffs).
+As of the end of the 2025/26 season, the SCA does not include ex-RCCA clubs Robinvale-Euston or Cardross cricket clubs, who are in recess.

 The Sunraysia Rugby League is also based in Mildura and has six senior men's teams competing for the annual premiership.
 Rugby league matches are played from May to September.

 Mildura is a town well-known for motor sports.
 It has several tracks in the region to cater for different types of motor sports, including the Mildura Kart Club (Go-Kart racing), Timmis Speedway (Automobile speedway), Olympic Park Speedway (Motorcycle speedway), Sunset Strip (1/8-mile drag racing), and North West Victoria Motorcycle Club.
 (Off-road motorcycle racing).
 The Mildura TT Circuit hosted the Australian TT in the 1950s.